 -Maggie L. Walker Independent Order of St. Luke Annual Convention August 20, 1901

 Mrs. Walker's idea for a bank was not new.
-Several fraternal orders also opened banks in turn of the century Richmond.
-The most famous was the Grand Fountain of the United Order of the True Reformers.
+Several fraternal orders also opened banks in turn-of-the-century Richmond, including the Grand Fountain of the United Order of the True Reformers.
 Led by W.W Browne, the True Reformers became one of the largest African American fraternal and business orders in America.
-In March of 1888, the True Reformers made history by receiving the first charter granted to African Americans to open a bank.Between 1888 and 1920, five other black owned banks opened in Richmond, including Walker's St. Luke Penny Savings Bank and the Mechanics Savings Bank, which served as the main depository for another fraternal order, the Knights of Pythias.
+In March of 1888, the True Reformers made history by receiving the first charter granted to African Americans to open a bank.Between 1888 and 1920, five other black-owned banks opened in Richmond, including Walker's St. Luke Penny Savings Bank and the Mechanics Savings Bank, which served as the main depository for another fraternal order, the Knights of Pythias.

-While Walker first announced her vision of a bank in 1901, it would take over two years to see the dream realized.
-During that time, the order was devoted to recruiting new members, financing and building a new headquarters, and beginning publication of the St. Luke Herald.However, the bank was never far from Walker's mind.
-St. Luke attorney James Hayes drew up the charter, which was approved Virginia's Corporation Commission on July 28, 1903.
+While Maggie Walker first announced her vision of a bank in 1901, it would take over two years to see the dream realized.
+During that time, the Independent Order of St. Luke focused on recruiting new members, financing and building a new headquarters, and publishing the St. Luke Herald.
+The bank, however, was never far from Mrs. Walker's mind.
+St. Luke attorney James Hayes drew up the charter, which was approved by Virginia's Corporation Commission on July 28, 1903.
 Local newspapers carried the story, many noting the distinction that the bank would be led by an African American woman.
-Her notoriety grew when the Virginia Banker's Association extended membership to Walker.
-This offer had not been extended to any of the other presidents of the black owned banks in Richmond.
+Walker's notoriety grew when the Virginia Banker's Association extended membership to her.
+This offer had not been extended to any of the other presidents of the black-owned banks in Richmond.
 She accepted the invitation and remarked, "I shall hope to conduct myself so as to reflect credit upon my race and people."

 In September 1904, the IOSL purchased a building at 112 Broad Street to house the St. Luke Emporium and the St. Luke Penny Savings Bank.
 The bank moved to this new location in October 1905.
 The bank would continue to grow steadily at this location.

 While the bank continued to do moderately well, it would never again see the growth experienced in the previous years.
-In 1920, two other black owned banks were chartered in Richmond, Commercial Bank and Trust and Second Street Savings Bank, creating more competition.
-In 1922, the Mechanics Savings Bank, operated by John Mitchell Jr., was closed by the State Corporation Committee, again causing confidence in black owned banks to decline.By 1928, resources of the St. Luke Penny Savings Bank dropped below their 1926 totals.
+In 1920, two other black owned banks were chartered in Richmond--Commercial Bank and Trust and Second Street Savings Bank--creating more competition.
+In 1922, the Mechanics Savings Bank, operated by John Mitchell Jr., was closed by the State Corporation Committee, again causing confidence in black-owned banks to decline.By 1928, resources of the St. Luke Penny Savings Bank dropped below their 1926 totals.
 To save the bank and to ensure that depositors' assets were secure, Walker took action.

-In 1929, Walker met with officers and directors for the Second Street Savings Bank and Commercial Bank and Trust to discuss a merger.
+In 1929, Walker met with officers and directors for the Second Street Savings Bank and the Commercial Bank and Trust to discuss a merger.
 While the Commercial Bank dropped out of discussions, the two remaining banks adopted a resolution to merge.
 The new institution, the Consolidated Bank and Trust opened for business on January 2, 1930 at the 1st and Marshall Street location of the St. Luke Penny Savings Bank.
 Still facing financial troubles, Commercial Bank and Trust merged with Consolidated in 1931.

-Walker was appointed Chairman to the Board of Directors for Consolidated Bank and Trust, a position she would hold until her death in 1934.
+Walker served as Chairman to the Board of Directors for Consolidated Bank and Trust, a position she would hold until her death in 1934.
 While many banks did not survive the Great Depression, Consolidated Bank and Trust not only survived but thrived into the twenty-first century.
-In 2005, Abigail Adams National Bank purchased Consolidated Bank and Trust, ending Consolidated's distinction as a black-run, independently-owned bank.It was believed to be the oldest continuously black-owned bank in the country until then.
+In 2005, Abigail Adams National Bank purchased Consolidated Bank and Trust, ending Consolidated's distinction as a black-run, independently-owned bank.It is believed to have been the oldest continuously black-owned bank in the country until then.
 In 2009, Premiere Bank merged with Abigail Adams.
 Two years later, Consolidated Bank and Trust was renamed Premiere bank.
 It still operates today at the corner of 1st and Marshall Streets.

-During its long history, between 1903 to 1929, the St. Luke Penny Savings Bank would have a direct impact on the black community in Richmond.
+During its long history, the bank founded by Maggie Walker benefited the African American community in Richmond.
 By 1920, for example, it had issued more than 600 mortgages to black families, allowing many to realize the dream of home ownership.
-It provided employment for African Americans, giving some a chance to leave the menial, labor intensive jobs available in the white community.
-More than anything, the St. Luke Penny Savings Bank-turned-Consolidated Bank and Trust was a source of pride in the black community.
-The bank served as a reminder of the lasting and beneficial impact that one woman's dream and perseverance can have on an entire community.
+It provided employment for African Americans, giving some a chance to leave the menial, labor intensive jobs to which African Americans were often relegated.
+More than anything, the St. Luke Penny Savings Bank-turned-Consolidated Bank and Trust was a source of pride for black Richmonders.
+The bank served as a reminder of the lasting impact that Maggie Walker's vision and perseverance had on an entire community.